ScriptBasic/WinPBX/docs/Oxygen/Operators.md

 Can also be used for explicit casting.

-In the following example, casting the *b* variable to *sys* tells the compiler that we are returning a pointer, not a numemri value:
+In the following example, casting the *b* variable to *sys* tells the compiler that we are returning a pointer, not a numeric value:

 ```
 function Foo () as string2